PaoyangLab/PeTEM/README.md

 ### Expression Data
-* gene_expression.txt – Differentially expressed genes (Step 0, 3-2, 4, 5)
-* TE_expression.txt – Differentially expressed TEs (Step 0, 3-2, 4, 5)
+#### Differential expression tables
-   > In the expression files, the row names are the gene and TE names, followed by columns showing average expression level (RPKM) of each conditions.
+> The expression data includes differentially expressed genes `gene_expression.txt` and differentially expressed TEs `TE_expression.txt`.
+In these files, the row names are the gene and TE names, followed by columns showing average expression level (RPKM) of each conditions.
 The rest of columns shows log2 fold change, p value, and FDR comparing each two conditions.
 > The column names should be: conditions names, "logFC_condition1_condition2", "PValue_condition1_condition2", "FDR_condition1_condition2", "logFC_condition2_condition3", ... etc.

+`gene_expression.txt` or `TE_expression.txt`
 |  | WT | drdd | logFC_drdd_WT | PValue_drdd_WT | FDR_drdd_WT |
 |---|---|---|---|---|---|
 | AT1G01010 | 1.58 | 2.39 | 0.61 | 0.21 | 1 |
 | AT1G01020 | 5.60 | 5.43 | -0.04 | 0.87 | 1 |
 | AT1G01030 | 1.49 | 3.39 | 1.17 | 0.01 | 0.12 |

-   These files will automatically be converted into expression matrices (gene_expression.txt, TE_expression.txt) for steps 0, 3-2, and 4.